arjanjohan/scaffold-move/README.md

 yarn install
 ```

-2. THen, initialize a new account.
+2. Then, initialize a new account.

 ```
 yarn account